-Annex 1 - Articles of association of Triodos Impact Strategies II N.V.
+Annex III - Articles of association of Triodos Impact Strategies II N.V.

-Articles of association

-of Triodos Impact Strategies II N.V. with its seat in Zeist dated 21 November 2019
+Articles of association of Triodos Impact Strategies II N.V. with its seat in Driebergen-Rijsenburg

 Definitions.

 1.1.
 In these articles of association the following terms have the meanings defined below, unless something else is explicitly apparent: